-Bare Trust DeedA deed that establishes a bare trust.
-In a bare trust, the only interest that the trustee has in the trust property is the bare legal title, and it is not required to perform further legal duties.
-Customisable and ready to use within 5 minutes.
+Bare Trust DeedA Bare Trust Deed establishes a bare trust.
+In this type of trust, the only interest that the trustee has in the trust property is the bare legal title, and it is not required to perform further legal duties.

 Considerations on stamp duty